Red Flag (album)

-Red Flag is the fourth studio album by English-Canadian girl group All Saints.
+Red Flag is the fourth studio album by English girl group All Saints.
 It was released on 8 April 2016, by London Records, which relaunched especially for the project.
 It serves as the group's comeback album, their first in nearly a decade, following the release of 2006's Studio 1, which resulted in them being dropped by Parlophone.
 A string of live performances and touring with the Backstreet Boys in 2014 sparked interest within the group to reform and record Red Flag.
-All Saints collaborated with producers K-Gee, Hutch, The Invisible Men and Utters for the album.
+All Saints collaborated with producers Karl "K-Gee" Gordon, Hutch, The Invisible Men, Fred Ball, and Utters for the album.

+The album received positive reviews from music critics with some even considering it their best work yet.
+It was a success in the United Kingdom, where it debuted at number three on the UK Album Chart.
 Red Flag was preceded by the release of "One Strike" as its lead single on 23 February 2016.
-The album received positive reviews from music critics with some even considering it their best work yet.
-The album was a success in the UK where it debuted at number three on the album chart.
-To promote Red Flag, All Saints played a headlining gig at London's KOKO on 4 April 2016 and embarked on their first headlining tour in 15 years, the Red Flag Tour, in October 2016.
+To further promote the album, All Saints played a headlining gig at London's KOKO on 4 April 2016 and embarked on their first headlining tour in 15 years, the Red Flag Tour, in October 2016.